AuckeBos/bunq-ynab-connect/README.md

 ## Usage
 Prefect is used for orchestration and monitoring.
 This is therefor your best starting point to start syncing.
 Open it on [http://localhost:12002](http://localhost:12002) (or your servers' IP).
 You'll find the active deployments in the [deployments](http://localhost:12002/deployments) tab.
-Thw two most important deployments are:
+The two most important deployments are:
 - `sync`.
 It runs ourly, and syncs all unsynced transactions.
 It keeps track of everything in your MongoDB (which you can access at [http://localhost:12001](http://localhost:12001)), so rerunning the sync will not create duplicates.
 - `train`.
 It runs weekly, and trains a classification model on your personal transactions and budget.